jbo-adiccon-test/hal_qos/docs/Class_start.md

 # Intro:

-This is an in information how to add an new classification and how it works.
+This is an in information how to add a new classification and how it works.
 This description shows parts of the API and the functionality of the code.

 # What do we need?
-Simply said, there have to be an RDK workaround and a ccsp-qos modul.
-Which combines the ccsp-qos core modul and the hal layer to one program in RDK.
-To make it possible to develope switchable hal layers there is an API from ccsp-qos.
+Simply said, there have to be an RDK workaround and a ccsp-qos module.
+Which combines the ccsp-qos core module and the hal layer to one program in RDK.
+To make it possible to develop switchable hal layers there is an API from ccsp-qos.

     #define CLASS_MAC_SIZE 18